My favourite software and hardware tools

 - SE-TrayMenu [FREE] – application quick launch from the tray menu.

 - Classic Shell [FREE] – so I can actually see what’s in my Windows Start Menu (Windows Classic style!).

-- WizMouse [FREE] – to scroll windows under the mouse (across two monitors) without having to click first.
+- WizMouse [FREE] and KatMouse [FREE] – to scroll windows under the mouse (across three monitors) without having to click first.

 If you have any questions about these tools or suggestions for better ones, please use the comments form below.
 I’ll be happy to expand on my existing tools or consider reviewing new ones.